 A healthy relationship requires two people to see each other as equals.
 However, some individuals have narcissistic traits, leading them to assume that they are superior to the other person.
-If you have found this about your partner and are thinking about breaking up with a narcissist, you should know it is not as easy as it may sound.
+If you have found this about your partner and are thinking about breaking up or ending things with a narcissist, you should know it is not as easy as it may sound.
 You may try talking with them, but you will realize that they will not acknowledge their behavior.
 However, analyzing your partner’s traits and having a proper plan could help you out of this.
-Read this post if you think you are on the verge of breaking up with a narcissistic person, as we tell you certain things that you should know before calling it a quit.
+Read this post if you think you are on the verge of breaking up and parting ways with a narcissistic person, as we tell you certain things that you should know before quitting and disengaging from the relationship.

 We have divided the list into two sections — what to expect during a breakup and what to do during the breakup.

 What to expect during breakup with a narcissist